Inspiring and educating young musicians.

 Rehearsals & Performances

-Saturday mornings, from September through mid-May, ten separate ensembles bring young people together for music, enjoyment, community and learning.
+Saturday mornings, from September through mid-May, eleven separate ensembles bring young people together for music, enjoyment, community and learning.
 Through rehearsals and formal performances, young musicians gain valuable experience and an important sense of achievement and self-confidence, while fostering lifelong friendships and a love of music.
-Rehearsals are held at Tomlinson Middle School in Fairfield unless indicated elsewhere.
+Rehearsals are held in Fairfield unless indicated elsewhere.
 Occasionally, rehearsals are on Sunday afternoons.

 At least three performances are held each year at the Klein Memorial Auditorium in Bridgeport, CT.
 Most ensembles perform in at least one additional special performance.